ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/sondermc/git-cveissues](https://github.com/sondermc/git-cveissues) :  ![starts](https://img.shields.io/github/stars/sondermc/git-cveissues.svg) ![forks](https://img.shields.io/github/forks/sondermc/git-cveissues.svg)

 ## CVE-2022-41876
  ezplatform-graphql is a GraphQL server implementation for Ibexa DXP and Ibexa Open Source.
 Versions prior to 2.3.12 and 1.0.13 are subject to Insecure Storage of Sensitive Information.
 Unauthenticated GraphQL queries for user accounts can expose password hashes of users that have created or modified content, typically administrators and editors.
 This issue has been patched in versions 2.3.12, and 1.0.13 on the 1.X branch.
-Users unable to upgrade can remove the &quot;passwordHash&quot; entry from &quot;src/bundle/Resources/config/graphql/User.types.yaml&quot; in the GraphQL package, and other properties like hash type, email, login if you prefer.
+Users unable to upgrade can remove the "passwordHash" entry from "src/bundle/Resources/config/graphql/User.types.yaml" in the GraphQL package, and other properties like hash type, email, login if you prefer.

 - [https://github.com/Skileau/CVE-2022-41876](https://github.com/Skileau/CVE-2022-41876) :  ![starts](https://img.shields.io/github/stars/Skileau/CVE-2022-41876.svg) ![forks](https://img.shields.io/github/forks/Skileau/CVE-2022-41876.svg)

 ## CVE-2022-41853
  Those using java.sql.Statement or java.sql.PreparedStatement in hsqldb (HyperSQL DataBase) to process untrusted input may be vulnerable to a remote code execution attack.
 By default it is allowed to call any static method of any Java class in the classpath resulting in code execution.
-The issue can be prevented by updating to 2.7.1 or by setting the system property &quot;hsqldb.method_class_names&quot; to classes which are allowed to be called.
-For example, System.setProperty(&quot;hsqldb.method_class_names&quot;, &quot;abc&quot;) or Java argument -Dhsqldb.method_class_names=&quot;abc&quot; can be used.
+The issue can be prevented by updating to 2.7.1 or by setting the system property "hsqldb.method_class_names" to classes which are allowed to be called.
+For example, System.setProperty("hsqldb.method_class_names", "abc") or Java argument -Dhsqldb.method_class_names="abc" can be used.
 From version 2.7.1 all classes by default are not accessible except those in java.lang.Math and need to be manually enabled.

 - [https://github.com/mbadanoiu/CVE-2022-41853](https://github.com/mbadanoiu/CVE-2022-41853) :  ![starts](https://img.shields.io/github/stars/mbadanoiu/CVE-2022-41853.svg) ![forks](https://img.shields.io/github/forks/mbadanoiu/CVE-2022-41853.svg)

 ## CVE-2022-41852
- ** REJECT ** DO NOT USE THIS CANDIDATE NUMBER.
+ DO NOT USE THIS CANDIDATE NUMBER.
 ConsultIDs: none.
 Reason: This candidate was withdrawn by its CNA.
 Further investigation showed that it was not a security issue.
 Notes: none.